Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 The Chapel of Saint Hubert is also renowned for being the resting place of the Italian genius, Leonardo da Vinci.
 Da Vinci was originally buried in the church of St. Florentin in Amboise, but following its demolition during the French Revolution, the remains of the Italian genius were moved to the Chapel of Saint Hubert.

 Chateau d'Amboise is open every day of the week.
 The timings of the castle are as follows:

 Address: Mnt de l'Emir Abd el Kader, 37400 Amboise, France

 A. Yes, tickets to Chateau D’Amboise can be purchased online.

 A. There are multiple Chateau D’Amboise ticket options, with each of the tickets offering a unique experience.
 Chateau D’Amboise start from €13.90 Children between 7 and 18 enjoy discounted pricing.

 A. Yes, student discounts on Chateau D’Amboise tickets are available.

 A. The best way to purchase tickets to Chateau D’Amboise tickets are online.

-A. The tickets cannot be canceled, amended, or rescheduled.
+A. The Chateau D’Amboise tickets cannot be canceled, amended, or rescheduled.
 It is advised to check the details before purchasing.